Coarctation of the Aorta | Symptoms & Causes

 - Poor feeding

-In some cases, coarctation of the aorta may not be detected until school age, adolescence or even adulthood — often during a routine blood pressure test.
+In other cases, a mild coarctation of the aorta may not be detected until a child is school-age, in adolescence, or even in adulthood.
+It is often spotted during a routine blood pressure test.
 As the child grows, signs and symptoms can appear, such as:

 - High blood pressure